gabrielSpassos/kotlin-sandbox/Document-DB-POC/resources/talk.md

     - Reads from Amazon DocumentDB replicas are eventually consistent after the primary instance writes the data
       - read replica lag—usually less than 100 milliseconds

-4. Storage
+5. Storage And Amazon DocumentDB Elastic Cluster sharding
    - data is stored in cluster volume
         - single, virtual volume that uses SSDs
    - cluster volume
      - consists of six copies of your data
      - data is automatically replicated across multiple Availability Zones (AZ) in single AWS Region
      - Replication helps ensure high durability, less possibility of data loss, also higher availability during failover because data already exist in other AZ, since these copies could continue to serve data to instances of the AWS DocumentDB

-5. Amazon DocumentDB elastic cluster sharding
    - Amazon DocumentDB elastic clusters use hash-based sharding to partition data across a distributed storage system.
      - Algorithm: hash function transforms the shard key into hash and uses this hash to partition the data across
      - Sharding: also known as partitioning, splits large data sets into small data sets across multiple nodes